zabacad/nwea-code-sample/README.md

 I have seen it in action a little.

 I created my own modules rather than use community ones to demonstrate ability and coding style.
-They also also much smaller and to the point.
+They are also also much smaller and to the point.

 I chose Ubuntu because I have a working NGINX configuration that I could refer back to.
-This is also the OS I have seen Puppet run on and the one I have most experience with, so I knew the distribution-specific paths and package quirks.
+This is also the OS I have seen Puppet run on and the one I have most recent and extensive experience with, so I knew the distribution-specific paths and package managment quirks.

 ### What is the best part of this soluction?